Research student application

-To work in the LASSO lab, please write an application, with section headings corresponding to the sections below.
+To work in the LASSO lab, please write an application (one or two pages), with section headings corresponding to the sections below.
 Ideally, please typeset your response using LaTeX and/or Overleaf, and include a bibliography with at least one citation to the paper you read.

 Mentorship plan reading and writing application